International Convention Center (Jerusalem): History

-Binyenei Ha'Uma was first envisioned by Alexander Ezer (who later became its managing director) and planned by architect Zeev Rechter who won the design competition in 1949.
+Binyanei Ha'Uma was first envisioned by Alexander Ezer (who later became its managing director) and planned by architect Zeev Rechter who won the design competition in 1949.

 The complex was under construction from 1950 to 1963.
 In 1953, it was the site of Israel's first international exhibition, the Conquest of the Desert.
-In 1960, the World Zionist Organization convened there.
+In 1951, the Twenty-third Zionist Congress, conducted by the World Zionist Organization, convened at the center, which was far from completion.

 The period of economic difficulty and austerity in the first decade of Israeli independence led to frequent disruption in construction due to lack of funds, and the project was sometimes disparagingly called Hirbet HaUma, the National Ruin.
 Rechter's design was a solid structure faced in Jerusalem stone.
 Instead of a monumental relief by artists Joseph Zaritsky and Yitzhak Danziger as originally planned, the facade was covered with azure-coloured glass panels.